panaitescu-paul/Music-Shop-Platform-PHP-2021/README.md

-# Music Shop Platform made with PHP
+# Music Shop Platform - PHP

 Music Shop is a platform where you can search your favourite music and purchase songs that you like.